JakubHammond/jakubhammond.github.io/docs/File-Register-1002.md

 This is the 2nd version of the File Register 1001.
 This is designed simpler and is more clean and safe.

+Writes are visible on the following clock edge; same-cycle reads return old data

 This is the SystemVerilog code for File-Register-1002.sv:

 ```systemverilog